List of tallest buildings in Fort Worth: Tallest buildings

-This list ranks completed and topped out skyscrapers in Fort Worth that stand at least 200 ft, based on standard height measurement.
+This list ranks completed buildings in Fort Worth that stand at least 200 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
 Freestanding observation towers, while not habitable buildings, are included for comparison purposes but not ranked.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.